ServiceStack/vitepress-docs/docs/protobuf-format.md

 ProtoBuf is a great addition to your ServiceStack's web services as it provides the **fastest binary serializer** to go along with the **2 fastest text serializers** for .NET in [JSON](http://www.servicestack.net/mythz_blog/?p=344) and [JSV](http://www.servicestack.net/mythz_blog/?p=176) formats (already included by default).

-_Note: Until we can get marcgravell to succumb to internal pressure and add support for attribute-less POCOs you will need to add unique custom indexes for each property on your DTOs e.g: `[DataMember(Order=N)]`._

 Otherwise another fast binary serializer that supports attribute-less POCOs is the new [MessagePack Format](/messagepack-format).

 ## Installing via NuGet